shubham-yadavv/foodmart-UI/README.md

 1: type "pip install pymysql" in Python's command prompt

-2: type "pip install tabulate" in Pyython's command prompt
+2: type "pip install tabulate" in Python's command prompt

 3: then create a database named "bill" in your sql